Together Again: Responsive and Resilient

 We have been on-campus since August with stringent screening protocols and practices in place.
 As of December 18, 2020 we have not had a single transmission of COVID-19 on campus.
 Our health team works closely with the Guilford County Department of Health and the North Carolina Department of Health and Human Services.
 We regularly consult with a team of medical professionals to keep current on the latest information and to ensure that the things we are doing on campus and the information our health team is communicating, reflects best practices.

 You can find more resources including our COVID-19 Handbook here.

 Contact our Admissions Office to learn more and take a tour of campus.

 - All students who are learning on-campus are required to wear masks

 - All adults on campus, including faculty and staff, are required to wear masks

 - Visitors to campus are restricted - no parents at this time

-- Social distancing measures are being used in classrooms and across campus
+- Physical distancing measures are being used in classrooms and across campus

-- Daily cleaning and disinfecting throughout the day
+- Daily cleaning and disinfecting is done throughout the day

 Preschool, Pre-K, and TK